Arnaud Démare sprints to win 5th stage, Juan Pedro López stays in pink

-MESSINA, Sicily – French cyclist Arnaud Demare won a bunch sprint at the end of the fifth stage of the Giro d’Italia on Wednesday and Juan Pedro Lopez kept hold of the leader’s pink jersey.
+MESSINA, Sicily – French cyclist Arnaud Demare won a bunch sprint at the end of Stage 5 of the Giro d’Italia and Juan Pedro Lopez kept hold of the leader’s pink jersey.

 Demare, who rides for Groupama-FDJ, edged Fernando Gaviria at the end of the 174-kilometer (108-mile) route from Catania to Messina after sprint favorites Mark Cavendish and Caleb Ewan had been dropped earlier in the day.
 Giacomo Nizzolo was third.